Pillar IV · position

 The most valuable asset is the knowledge of practitioners who design, implement, and maintain these systems.
 Standards must be field-ready.
 Practical experience over vendor certifications.
 The Alliance exists to make standards like IEC 62443 accessible - to restore them to the people who actually operate the plant.

-§ The thesis
+§ The point

 - SRP Triad - Robert Radvanovsky / Infracritical.
 The foundation of the ACS substrate model. srpmodel.infracritical.com